-2013: Looks like we have 2, perhaps three, PCMI students beginning this coming academic year!
+2013: Looks like we have three PCMI students beginning this coming academic year!
+Can't wait to have the three here on campus.

 Great Huffington Post article about one volunteer's perspective on what Peace Corps volunteerism is: http://www.huffingtonpost.com/ross-szabo/volunteering-peace-corps_b_1610215.html